TL;DR

 Challenges Companies Face With Candidate Engagement

-Another challenge is speed.
-In competitive industries such as technology or healthcare, skilled candidates may receive multiple offers within days.
-A lengthy or disorganised hiring process hands the advantage to competitors.
+In competitive sectors such as technology, healthcare, and finance, skilled candidates often receive multiple offers within days of beginning a search.
+A slow or disorganised process hands the advantage directly to competitors who move faster.
+Speed of response is itself a form of engagement.

 How to Improve Candidate Engagement?